railiavaliullina/Digital-Image-Processing/README.md

 Contours search using the Suzuki algorithm (Suzuki S. et al. Topological structural analysis of digitized binary images by border);

+After finding contours, they were obtained by bounding boxes;

+In the result image only green toys should be obtained by bounding boxes.

 ### Assignment 2